luke-griffiths/fast-robots/Bluetooth.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/71809396/152833559-abe95d20-1e3c-49f3-b749-d36cbd01a82a.gif)

 ## Task 4: String vs Float
 Sending less (more compact) data is more efficient than sending longer sequences of bits.
-Since a float is four bytes and a string
+We want our robot to transfer data to the computer as efficiently as possibly.
+When choosing between sending a float from the Artemis to the Mac as a float or instead sending it as a string and then converting the string to a float, it would only make sense to send the float value as a string if the string would be less than 4 characters.
+This is because an ASCII character is 1 byte, and a float is 4 bytes.
+So if the data we want to send is small enough to be encoded in three or fewer characters, I should send it as a string and then have the Mac convert the string to a float.